KwatME/kwat/posts/Medicine/Pharma/How DayQuil and NyQuil Work/index.md

 Peripherally, it relieves congestion, sneezing, and sore threat.
 Centrally, it decreases awakeness and increases eating (histamine increases awakeness and suppresses eating).

-## Peripherally is a nasal decongestant.
+## Phenylephrine is a nasal decongestant.